lmmx/fp-len-validation-testing/README.md

 ## Usage

-- This repo is a `uv` workspace, the PR fork of Pydantic is a workspace member in `packages` (a git subrepo, code not co-included).
+- This repo is a `uv` workspace, the PR fork of Pydantic is a workspace member under `packages/` as a git subrepo (code not co-included).
 Install the workspace and all dependencies with `uv pip install .`
 - Run the examples as standalone scripts or run the tests (`pytest tests`)